 There are so many theories in surfboard design and people’s expectations vary as to what they think a board should look like.
-I try not to think too much about the look of a specific shape, but rather the performance of it and the kind of wave I’m designing a board for.
+I try not to think too much about the look of a specific shape, but rather its performance and the kind of wave I’m designing a board for.

 In general, I like them to be shorter and wider, with a lower rocker and more parallel rails.
-These details make very fast boards, especially with a concave planing hull.
-However, the real design lies in balancing the board so that you get the most out of it in regard to performance and maneuverability.
+These details make very fast boards, especially with a concave hull.
+However, the real design lies in balancing the board so that you get the most out of it regarding performance and manoeuvrability.
 They are all eps/epoxy with parabolic carbon rails which give a really strong, light, and responsive feel while adding great flex.

 On the visual side, I love to mix things up with some old school resin colours and laminating techniques.
-I have a specific colour palette, which I’ve developed based on my own tastes and the tones I see around me day today.
+I have a specific colour palette, which I’ve developed based on my own tastes and the ones I see around me day to day.

 Starting up a business in Nicaragua, what are the challenges?

 The challenges are almost endless, but not in a headache kind of way.
 There are always setbacks because it’s just the way things go around here.
 So you just have to adapt.
 Materials and climate are the main issues I would say.
 Everything has to be imported, which takes from 2-6 months, and it’s a challenge to work in the tropical weather for many reasons.
-Humidity and heat being the main factors, but bats and smaller flying insects can also be quite the challenge.
+Humidity and heat are the main factors, but bats and smaller flying insects can also be challenging.
 Especially when doing the final gloss coat.

-On the upside, the constant warm weather and the pacific coast make it very easy to go test new shapes, and Nicaragua has changed a lot in the last ten years with its fast-growing market for tourism.
-People are coming to Nicaragua not only for surf but also for the more cultural and adventurous kind of tourism.
+On the upside, the constant warm weather and the pacific coast make it very easy to go test new shapes, and Nicaragua has changed a lot in the last ten years with its fast-growing tourism market.
+People are coming to Nicaragua for surf and the more cultural and adventurous kind of tourism.
 Many ex-pats have started new ventures within that market, especially in regards to surfing, creating many jobs and growth to meet the new demand.
 Over the past decade, Nicaragua has developed immensely in its infrastructure.
 New roads make the country much more accessible and better internet and communications make it easier than ever to connect to the rest of the world.
 It’s also now one of the safest countries in Central and South America to travel.